 Gogo Skhotheni’s Story Sparks Debate on Diversity in Singapore Markets — Economy Business

-economy-business · Gogo Skhotheni’s Story Sparks Debate on Diversity in Singapore Markets
+Economy & Business · Gogo Skhotheni’s Story Sparks Debate on Diversity in Singapore Markets

 As Singapore continues to position itself as a global business hub, companies are increasingly scrutinized for their stance on social issues.
 Skhotheni’s narrative aligns with a broader trend where consumers, particularly younger generations, demand greater inclusivity from brands.
 This shift is influencing corporate social responsibility (CSR) strategies, with more firms integrating diversity and inclusion into their public messaging.